Day 1: Hoian Cycling To Hue - Over Hai Van Pass : ( L, D )

 Cycle approx. 60-80km, drive approx. 1hr

-After a short transfer out of Hué, we will notice a marked difference in terrain on our cycling route today, as it remains pan flat throughout.
+After a short transfer out of Hué, we will notice a marked difference in terrain on our cycling route today, as it remains pan-flat throughout.
 We leave the fishing communities and ride on an elevated road, through the middle of vivid green rice paddies as far as the eye can see.
-Contrasting, and brightly coloured Buddhist pagodas stand out in the scenery.
+Contrasting and brightly colored Buddhist pagodas stand out in the scenery.
 The prevailing wind through the rice paddies gently encourages us as we cycle, soon re-joining the coast for the afternoon and passing shrimp farms as we go.
 Upon reaching Cúa Tung, our accommodation for the night is positioned alongside a lighthouse on the beach, where we can enjoy a swim before dinner.
 Night hotel.